OpenFogStack/MockFogLight/mockfog_application/README.md

 --ssh-common-args="-o StrictHostKeyChecking=no"
 ```

-Assume that the playbook supplies the testbed definition in the form of a vars file, if bootstrap tag is used.
+Testbed definition fields are available in a similar fashion as if they were supplied as a vars file (thanks to ec2.py inventory).